-- Students who do not have money on account or in hand to cover the cost of a meal at the time of service will be permitted to charge a full meal.
-(However, sStudents will notare be permitted to charge a la carte items.)
-Reasonable efforts will be used to avoid calling attention to a student's inability to pay. - Students are not required to do chores or other work to pay for such a meal or to settle any unpaid meal charges, and will not be publicly identified by wearing a wristband, hand stamp, sticker, or in any other way if they cannot pay for a meal or have an unpaid meal charge. - Students who have money in hand to pay for a meal will be provided one even if they have a negative account balance.
-The money will not be applied toward reducing the balance. - A. Notification
+Students who do not have money on account or in hand to cover the cost of a meal at the time of service will be permitted to charge a full meal.
+Students will not be permitted to charge a la carte items.
+Reasonable efforts will be used to avoid calling attention to a student's inability to pay.

+A. Notification

-School nutrition_Nutrition_services_Services (SNS) will notify the principal daily of any unpaid meal charges.
-For students with a negative account balance, the principal's designee will notify the parent/ guardian_weekly in the parent's/guardian's preferred language-weekly.
-Staff will not communicate directly to students regarding their school meal debt.
-After ten (10) meals have been charged, the principal will notify the parent/guardian by U.S. mail.
+School nutrition services will notify the principal daily of any unpaid meal charges.
+For students with a negative account balance, the principal's designee will notify the parent/guardian in the parent's/guardian's preferred language weekly.
+After ten (10) meals have been charged, the principal will notify the parents/ guardians by U.S. mail.
 Written notifications will include the amount of unpaid meal charges and information on replenishing the student's meal accounts, as well as contact information for assistance registering for free and reduced meal benefits.
-In addition, the principal will designate a member of the school support team to schedule a meeting with the parent/guardian to determine whether the student qualifies for free and reduced meal benefits.
+In addition, the principal will designate a member of the school support team to schedule a meeting with the parents/guardians to determine whether the student qualifies for free and reduced meal benefits.
 If outreach efforts are unsuccessful, further action may be taken.